William David McCain: Voice of southern conservatism

-On September 9, 1960, at the very time McCain was so forcefully seeking to keep Clyde Kennard out of Mississippi Southern, he made a trip to Chicago sponsored by the Mississippi State Sovereignty Commission, where he explained to the Pro America Forum the reality of Mississippi life saying that those blacks who sought to desegregate Southern schools were "imports" from the North.
+On September 9, 1960, at the very time McCain was so forcefully seeking to keep Clyde Kennard out of Mississippi Southern, he made a trip to Chicago sponsored by the Mississippi State Sovereignty Commission, where he explained to the Pro American Forum the reality of Mississippi life saying that those blacks who sought to desegregate Southern schools were "imports" from the North.
 (Kennard was, in fact, a native and resident of Hattiesburg.)

 "We insist that educationally and socially, we maintain a segregated society...
 In all fairness, I admit that we are not encouraging Negro voting," he said.
 "The Negroes prefer that control of the government remain in the white man's hands."

 He was equally vocal in Mississippi, having become well practiced in the Cold War anti-communist rhetoric of the period.
 He closely echoed conservative Republican presidential candidate Barry Goldwater, who heavily carried the Mississippi white vote in 1964.
 On March 19, 1964, McCain gave the keynote speech at the annual convention of the Mississippi Education Association.
-He exposed Soviet leader Nikita Khrushchev, Communist China, and Fidel Castro for fomenting the civil rights movement in general and particularly the move to integrate public education in Mississippi.
+He blamed Soviet leader Nikita Khrushchev, Communist China, and Fidel Castro for fomenting the civil rights movement in general and particularly the move to integrate public education in Mississippi.
 He labeled the movement un-Christian, quoting Jesus Christ: "For the poor always ye have with ye..."

 McCain engaged in verified homophobic acts of purges and witch hunts of faculty and students.

 1965 integration

 By the fall of 1965 both Ole Miss and Mississippi State University had been integrated—the former violently, the latter peacefully.
 University of Southern Mississippi leaders, such as President McCain, had come to realize that the battle to maintain segregation was lost.
 Therefore, they made extensive confidential plans for the admission and attendance of their first black students.
 A faculty guardian and tutor was secretly appointed for each.
-The same campus police department which six years before had attempted to railroad Kennard to prison when he attempted to enroll, now had very strict orders to prevent or quickly stop any incident involving the two black students.
+The campus police department had very strict orders to prevent or quickly stop any incident involving the two black students.
 Student athletic, fraternity, and political leaders were recruited to keep the calm and protect the university from such bad publicity as Ole Miss had suffered from its reaction to James Meredith.

 As a result, black students Gwendolyn Elaine Armstrong and Raylawni Branch were enrolled without incident in September 1965.